rmeloamaro/docs/docs/learning/solutions/cost-management/aws-list-unused-vpcs.md

 # AWS - Identify Unused VPCs

-## Overview
+## Description

-This job is designed to identify unused Virtual Private Clouds (VPCs) in a specified AWS region.
-It helps in cost management and resource optimization by highlighting VPCs that are not associated with any active AWS resources and may be candidates for deletion.
+This automation job generates a listing of AWS Virtual Private Clouds (VPCs) that are not associated with any resources and are therefore eligible for deletion.
+It checks various AWS services to ensure comprehensive coverage.

-## Functionality

-The job performs the following tasks:

-1. Retrieves a list of all VPCs in the specified AWS region.
-2. Identifies the default VPC and excludes it from further processing.
-3. Checks each non-default VPC for associations with various AWS resources, including:
-   - EC2 instances
-   - RDS instances
-   - Classic Load Balancers (ELB)
-   - Application and Network Load Balancers (ALB/NLB)
-   - NAT Gateways
-   - VPN Connections
-   - Transit Gateway attachments
-4. Compiles a list of VPCs that are not associated with any of the above resources.
-5. Outputs a list of VPCs that can potentially be deleted.

-## Setup

-### Prerequisites
+## Prerequisites

 - Turn on "[Runner as Node](/administration/runner/runner-management/node-dispatch.html#runner-as-a-node)" setting on your Runner.
   - This requires version 5.8.0 or higher.
 Adjustments to Node tab may be required for earlier versions.
-- AWS CLI installed on the Enterprise Runner node.
+- AWS CLI installed on the runner node.
-- Appropriate AWS IAM permissions (see below).

-### Job Configuration

-1. **Node Filter**: The job is configured to run on nodes tagged with "RUNNER".
-2. **Options**:
-   - `region`: AWS Region (required, uses aws-regions-job-options plugin)
-   - `always-show-results`: Show results even after an error (true/false)
-3. **Execution**: The job runs a bash script that utilizes AWS CLI commands.
+- Proper AWS credentials configured on the runner node.

 ## AWS IAM Permissions

-The IAM role or user executing this job needs the following permissions:
+The AWS IAM role or user associated with this job requires the following permissions:

+- `ec2:DescribeVpcs`
+- `ec2:DescribeInstances`
+- `rds:DescribeDBInstances`
+- `elb:DescribeLoadBalancers`
+- `elbv2:DescribeLoadBalancers`
+- `ec2:DescribeNatGateways`
+- `ec2:DescribeVpnConnections`
+- `ec2:DescribeTransitGatewayVpcAttachments`

 ```json
 {